Goodbye June (film): Production

+Development

-The film is the feature-length directorial debut for Kate Winslet.
-Producers are Kate Solomon and Winslet.
-The film was written by Winslet's son, Joe Anders.
-The premise of the work was inspired by Winslet’s personal experience of death of her mother to ovarian cancer in 2017.
-Winslet explained that Anders "was encouraged by a wonderful tutor to write about something that he knew ...
+Goodbye June is Kate Winslet's feature-length directorial debut.
+Winslet also served as producer with Kate Solomon, while Winslet's son, Joe Anders, wrote the screenplay.
+The premise of the film was inspired by Winslet's personal experience of the death of her mother to ovarian cancer in 2017.
+Anders wrote the screenplay at the age of 19 when he attended a screenwriting course at the National Film and Television School in Beaconsfield, England.
+Winslet explained that Anders "was encouraged by a wonderful tutor to write about something that he knew.
 Whilst it is not autobiographical in any way, [Anders] took the scenario that he had been around when my own mother passed away."

-Winslet also appears in the film alongside an ensemble cast including Toni Collette, Johnny Flynn, Andrea Riseborough, Timothy Spall, and Helen Mirren.
+Additionally, Winslet appears in the film alongside an ensemble cast that includes Toni Collette, Johnny Flynn, Andrea Riseborough, Timothy Spall, and Helen Mirren.

+Filming

-Principal photography began on March 17, 2025, in the United Kingdom.
+Principal photography began on 17 March 2025 in the United Kingdom.
 Goodbye June was filmed over the course of 35 days with a small crew and a limited budget.

 Release

-Goodbye June is scheduled to be released in select theaters in the United Kingdom and United States on 12 December 2025, and on Netflix on 24 December 2025.
+Goodbye June was released in select theatres in the United Kingdom and United States on 12 December 2025, and began streaming on Netflix on 24 December.

+Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 54 out of 100, based on 27 critics, indicating "mixed or average" reviews.

+Peter Bradshaw of The Guardian wrote that the film is "a well-intentioned and starrily cast yuletide heartwarmer, like a two-hour John Lewis Christmas TV ad without the logo", but criticised its "treacly soup of sentimentality" and "cartoony quasi-Richard Curtis characterisation" that felt unreal.